pivotal/docs-tap/getting-started/deploy-first-app.md

     tanzu apps workload get tanzu-java-web-app --namespace YOUR-DEVELOPER-NAMESPACE
     ```

-    Where `YOUR-DEVELOPER-NAMESPACE` is the namespace configured in step 6.
+    Where `YOUR-DEVELOPER-NAMESPACE` is the namespace configured earlier.

     ![Tanzu-java-web-app default screen](../images/getting-started-tap-gui-8.png)

-## <a id="add-app-to-gui-cat"></a>Add your application to Tanzu Application Platform GUI Software Catalog
+## <a id="add-app-to-gui-cat"></a>Add your application to Tanzu Application Platform GUI software catalog

 1. Navigate to the home page of Tanzu Application Platform GUI and click **Home**, located on the left navigation bar.
 Click **REGISTER ENTITY**.